isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 .. note::

-   As of the Kea 1.6.0 release, it is possible to configure the Kea server to use only one configuration backend.
+   In the present Kea release, it is possible to configure the Kea server to use only one configuration backend.
 Strictly speaking, it is possible to point the Kea server to at most one MySQL database using the ``config-control`` parameter.
-That's why, in this release, the ``remote`` parameter may be omitted in the commands and the cb_cmds hooks library will use the sole backend by default.
+That's why the ``remote`` parameter may be omitted in the commands and the cb_cmds hooks library will use the sole backend by default.

 .. _cb-cmds-dhcp: